 Ice Harbor Dam has one removable spillway weir (RSW) in spillbay 2 that, when open, provides a surface route for fish passage.
 The RSW can be opened and closed from the control room.

-The spill rate through the RSW is approximately 8.4 kcfs when the forebay elevation is in the MOP range.
+The spill rate through the RSW is a function of the forebay elevation – as the pool elevation increases, more water is spilled over the RSW: